naapeli/Aatu-Selkee-coding-projects/README.md

 # Coding portfolio
-This will be used to sort and save my projects that I use to practise my Python- and Javascript-skills.
+This repository is used to sort and save my projects for practicing Python and JavaScript skills.
+Larger projects, apart from the chess engine, are stored in their own public repositories, so be sure to check out my [GitHub profile](https://github.com/naapeli) for more details.

-If you want to learn a little more from me, please check out the small chatbot project in python projects folder!

-A few of my projects include:
+## Notable Projects:
-1. Chess engine (Javascript, HTML, CSS) (work in progress)
+1. Chess engine (Javascript, HTML, CSS)
 2. 3D path-finding visualisation tool
 3. Solving the wave equation for a guitar string and recreating a song with the notes
 4. Flappy bird played by an artificial intelligence
 5. Buffon's needle problem tool
-6. Digit recognition program (neural network) (work in progress, pretty bad accuracy so far due to different image formats)
-7. A chatbot that tells a little more about me
-8. Climate data visualisation tool

 Here are some pictures from the projects that I have done: